We are looking for funding to support the London "Geo" community. Please reach out if you can help.

 Speakers

-I am Looking for speakers
+Always Looking for more speakers

-I would like to hear your geo-story at the upcoming July meetup, please reach out via lgm@jsonsingh.com to submit your talk.
+I would like to hear your geo-story at the upcoming October meetup, please reach out via contact@lgm.jsonsingh.com to submit your talk.

 What is “Geospatial”?